elmazzun/node-operator/README.md

 # node-operator

+⚠️⚠️⚠️

+This repository is under heavy refactoring!
+**Do not clone it!**
+I am planning to adapt this repository so that it can be used as a stand-alone container building eBPF pipeline or together with https://github.com/elmazzun/debian-12-vm.

+⚠️⚠️⚠️

 **You may test this Operator in your local machine or you may use my** **[virtualized environment](https://github.com/elmazzun/debian-12-vm) where** **this repository is included as submodule**.